Speak up for Christians suffering persecution in India

 Recently, India began expelling foreign non-profits who are working in India---especially Christian organizations.

 The Most Vulnerable

 The poorest in Indian society are often the most oppressed.
 Dalits, also known as "untouchables," are the most severely oppressed group; living in extreme poverty.
 Women and children also suffer horrible human rights abuses.
 Christianity is attractive to many because of the core belief that we are all created equal by God.
 Jesus' teachings and treatment of women, children, different classes and nationalities models God’s love for all kinds of people.
 Life has become even more unbearable forDalits who profess to be Christians.
 State officials recently declared that only Hindu Dalits may receive government benefits.

 Hindu extremists, claim that Christian missionaries centuries ago converted Indians by force.

 With Modi and his party in power, Hindu nationalism has been reinvigorated by the rise of the extreme-wing Hindu government in New Delhi.
 Hindu nationalist organizations have mass reconversion "camps," attempting to "reconvert" Christians back to Hinduism.

-Please join this petition to ask President Trump to speak out for Christians in India.
+Please join this petition to ask President Biden to speak out for Christians in India.

 Please demand that Prime Minister Modi stop the enactment of a national anti-conversion law.
 In addition, Modi should be asked to repeal all anti-conversion laws throughout India.
 Modi should be asked to guarantee the rights of all citizens, especially Christian Dalits.
 Further, Modi should speak out and condemn the growing persecution of Christians, including the destruction and confiscation of Christian property and violence targeting Christians.